Page last updated:

 These include:

-• Referral to podiatry to assess pressure relief and offloading specific to the foot
+• Referral to podiatry to assess pressure relief and offloading specifically to the foot

 • Regularly changing your position – if you’re unable to change position yourself, a relative or carer will need to help you